 Different data customers have different quality requirements, making it significant to record expectations, techniques, and tools for contributing to data substantiation and monitoring.
 These data quality management methods provide essential features, such as control validation, empowering quality monitoring and reporting, supporting triage process, solution recommendation, and data tracking.
 The right practices for data quality management provide noticeably reliable data for further analysis.

-Figure 1: Sample illustration of HCL Data Governance framework on Google Cloud
+Figure 1: Sample illustration of HCLTech Data Governance framework on Google Cloud